Best Resume Formats: A Guide for 2023

 Headings

-While the header is the section that contains all your contact information,, the headings divide each section of the resume format (Work Experience, Summary Statement, Skills, and so on).
+The header is the section that contains all your contact information.
+It divides each section of the resume format (Work Experience, Summary Statement, Skills, and so on).
 Keep it simple: bold the words and increase their font size to no more than 14.
-Don’t forget this important step as it will help recruiters read your resume.
+Don’t forget this important step, as it will help recruiters read your resume.

 Formatting

-Applicant tracking systems are becoming more prevalent and you should take that into consideration when creating a resume.
-In our guide Resume Templates for ATS, you can find a resume template that will help it pass the system and show off your skills to hiring managers.
+Applicant tracking systems are becoming more prevalent, and it is extremely important that every job-seeker take this into consideration when creating a resume.
+In our guide Resume Templates for ATS, you can find a resume template that will pass the system and show your skills to hiring managers.

-To skip all these steps, create your own resume in our Resume Builder by selecting a template and inputting your skills and work history.
+To skip all these steps, create your own resume in our Resume Builder by selecting a template and inputting your skills and work experience.

-When it comes to picking the best resume format for you, remember the main differences of each one.
-The chronological resume format highlights work experience, particularly over 10 years of experience.
-The functional resume format highlights your soft, hard and technical skills while downplaying your work history.
-The combination resume format balances work history and skills.
+When picking the best resume format for you, remember the main differences between them.
+The Chronological Resume format highlights work experience, particularly over 10 years of experience.
+While the Functional Resume format highlights your soft, hard, and technical skills while downplaying your work experience, and the Combination Resume format balances work experience and skills.

 What to consider when choosing a resume format